understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_GSI_LSI.md

     * **ALL** - projects all attributes

-* Unlike LSIs where the performance is shared with the table, RCU and WCU are defined on the GSI - in the same way as the table
+* Unlike LSIs where the performance is shared with the table, a GSI has the ability to have a separate set of reserved performance via its own RCUs and WCUs

 * As with LSI, changes to table are copied to GSI asynchronously - which means eventual consistency

-* GSI’s only support eventually consistent reads
+* GSI’s **only** support eventually consistent reads

 * With an LSI on weather station ID and intrusion detected, we could pull all the records for a given weather station, and then filter intrusion detection where True, for instance, but we couldn’t JUST filter for true regardless of weather station ID - GSI’s solve that